DivineOmega/php-postcodes/README.md

 ### Get addresses by postcode

-To retrieve the addreses associated with a UK postcode, just pass it to the method shown below.
+To retrieve the addresses associated with a UK postcode, just pass it to the method shown below.
 You will receive an array of address objects, appropriately split by their address lines and other details.

 ```php